Stock Market Performance: Index Funds And Federal Reserve Policy

 "In the case of the U. S. stock market, our environment has changed so much in the past two decades that the errors from assuming stationarity and rationality have greatly increased…."

 This approach to monetary policy is what I tried to exposit in yesterday's post.
-The changes to the conduct of monetary policy over the past twenty years or so have, in Mr. Lo's terms, have had a "significant impact on the environment."
+The changes to the conduct of monetary policy over the past 20 years or so have, in Mr. Lo's terms, had a "significant impact on the environment."
 Investors have had to change their investment strategies.

-The winner in this changed environment has been "index investing," or, "passive investing."
+The winner in this changed environment has been "index investing" or "passive investing."

 Two recent articles provide empirical support for this change in investment strategy.
 The first by Ben Eisen in the Wall Street Journal where he writes: